The planets and their aspects are the most important part of mundane astrology – and indeed, in all other forms of astrology too.

 Below, you’ll find a list of the meaning of the planets in mundane astrology.
 The planets typically represent particular types and groups of people, while the houses represent the topics and areas in which these people are working.

-I have compiled these meanings from a few different sources, including this great article by Deborah Houlding, as well as H.S.
-Green’s Mundane or National Astrology, and Raphael’s Mundane Astrology, as well as numerous other articles and blog posts that I’ve read over the years.
+I have compiled these meanings from a few different sources, notably the work of Deborah Houlding, Richard Tarnas’ Cosmos and Psyche, H.S.
+Green’s Mundane or National Astrology, Raphael’s Mundane Astrology, and numerous other articles and blog posts that I’ve read over the years.

 The meanings of the seven classical planets (Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn) date back to antiquity.
 The outer planets (Uranus, Neptune and Pluto) are modern discoveries and therefore their meanings in mundane astrology are also modern.